romuro-pauliv/Introduction-to-Java/README.md

 Core Java.
 Volume I, Fundamentals / Cay S. Horstmann, Gary Cornell. - 8th ed.](https://www.amazon.com.br/Core-Java-I-Fundamentals-8th-1/dp/0132354764)

+The repository has an identical structure to the book.
+The code is included and linked for easy access and execution.
+Some paragraphs in the book may be without direct quotes.
+I would be grateful if you would open a pull request to correct inaccuracies and contribute to the repository.

 <br clear="left">

 ## A Tour of This Repository